Ike-Ikechukwu/excel-revenue-profit-automation-dashboard-/README.md

   The same workflow can be applied quarterly or yearly, depending on business needs.

   For larger datasets, a BI tool is recommended.
-A Power BI version of this automation is available here:

-👉 [link]

 ## Skills Demonstrated